Faith & the Common Good is continually creating guides and toolkits for use by faith communities. Scroll down for a variety of resources.

 The Green Rule Study Guide offers suggestions for how you can use the Green Rule poster as an imaginative and practical tool to teach youth and adult members of your faith community and school system about the sacredness of creation in their own faith, while taking into consideration the similar beliefs of other faith traditions.

-Order the Green Rule Study Guide ($8 for first guide; $4 each for additional guides or if added to poster order)
+Order the Green Rule Study Guide ($8 for first copy, $5 for each additional copy)

 For bulk sales and international orders, email firstname.lastname@example.org to ask for a quote *before* placing order.